Get ‘Back to School’ Ready!

 - Footwear assessment (or fitting)

+T&Cs: Our Foot screens are complimentary basic foot checks, with one of our podiatry team members and does not include any treatment.
 If further assessment or treatment is required, information and fees will be provided to the parent/guardian of the child.
-Foot Screening is available until 16th February 2019.
+Appointments should be created for further work up.
+Valid until 16th February 2020.

 Back To School Foot Health for Kids